Understanding Chronic Pain: Causes and Treatment Options

 • Physical therapy: Exercises, manual therapy

-• Alternative: Acupuncture, chiropractic care
+• Alternative: Acupuncture, Chiropractic care

 • Self-management: